parasek/concretecms-theme/README.md

    cp .env.dist .env
    ```

-4. If you are installing this docker server for the first time,
+4. <a name="first-installation-link"></a>If you are installing this docker server for the first time,
 follow instructions (skip otherwise) in:

    > 🔗 [First Installation](#first-installation)

-5. If you want to run multiple docker servers at the same time,
+5. <a name="multiple-docker-servers-link"></a>If you want to run multiple docker servers at the same time,
 follow instructions (skip otherwise) in:

    > 🔗 [Multiple Docker Servers](#multiple-docker-servers)